Ten Rings (organization): Concept and creation

 At Marvel Studios' San Diego Comic-Con panel in July 2019, the film Shang-Chi and the Legend of the Ten Rings (2021) was announced, confirming the return of the Ten Rings.
 Kevin Feige notes the Ten Rings organization's role throughout the MCU, and said the Mandarin would be introduced in this film with Hong Kong actor Tony Leung cast in the role.
 The character's real name "Wenwu" was revealed by Feige during Disney Investor Day in December 2019.
 Due to Leung's casting and the decision to make Shang-Chi the son of the Mandarin rather than Fu Manchu (later renamed Zheng Zu), the Ten Rings was completely redesigned to have a Chinese theme, with its members closely resembling those of Si-Fan, the criminal organization that Shang-Chi's father leads in the Master of Kung Fu series.
 The Ten Rings logo was updated from Mongolian script to "inoffensive" Chinese characters that are synonyms for strength or power written in ancient seal script.
+According to Shang-Chi and the Legend of the Ten Rings producer Jonathan Schwartz, the Ten Rings were changed from finger-worn rings, as depicted in the comics, to wrist-worn rings, such as the iron rings, due to the impracticality of the original design and their visual similarity to the Infinity Stones.

 In Shang-Chi, Wenwu also refers to himself as "Master Khan", a pseudonym used in the main canon.
 This is a possible allusion to the idea that Wenwu is Genghis Khan himself.
 In Iron Man (2008), Raza also mentions the empire of Genghis Khan.